VinAIResearch/PhoNLP/README.md

 ```
 Output file format will similar the above output.

-Additionally, you can also obtain the output following by CoNLL-U format.
-To obtain the CoNLL-U format output, you just need add parameter `output_type='conll-u'` in model.annotate() function.
+Additionally, you can also obtain the output following by CoNLL format.
+To obtain the CoNLL format output, you just need add parameter `output_type='conll'` in model.annotate() function.
 Also, depending on your computer's memory, you can also set parameter `batch_size=batch_size` you want when you annotate corpus to increase the speed of annotation.

 [comment]: <> (_For more examples and usage, please refer to the [Wiki][wiki]._)